Amityville 3-D: Music

+Howard Blake wrote a score for the film, which was released on CD in 2000 as part of the original orchestral score for Flash Gordon.

 Release

+Orion Pictures released Amityville 3-D in 3D in the United States on November 18, 1983.
+It was the last film in the The Amityville Horror film franchise to receive a theatrical release until the 2005 remake of the original film.

+Home media

 While released theatrically in 3-D, the only 3-D home release of the film has been on DVD in the UK and as of August 2012, also in Scandinavia.
 In October 2013, Scream Factory released a 3-D Blu-ray of Amityville 3-D, along with The Amityville Horror and Amityville II: The Possession.
-A novelization of the film was written by Gordon McGill while Howard Blake wrote a score for the film, which was released on CD in 2000 as part of the original orchestral score for Flash Gordon.

 MGM Home Entertainment originally released the DVD with the theatrical title Amityville 3-D (also the title on the opening title card of the film itself) on the box artwork.
 However, they received many complaints as the film was not actually in 3-D, and some even mistakenly mistook the release as a 3-D version of the original 1979 film The Amityville Horror.
 Due to this, they re-released the DVD with the foreign territory title Amityville III: The Demon on the box artwork, despite the film itself retaining Amityville 3-D on the title card.

+Reception

 Box office

-Amityville 3-D was #1 at the box office on its opening weekend, grossing $2.4 million according to Box Office Mojo.
+Amityville 3-D opened at number one in the U.S. its opening weekend, grossing $2.4 million.
 Its final US gross was $6.3 million.
-It was the last film in the series released theatrically until the remake film The Amityville Horror in 2005.